LitExtension Blog

 Unlike the All-in-One package, the Automated package puts you in full control of the migration process.

 This approach is quite similar to Import Suite and WP All Import, though there's still a significant advantage: you won't need to spend days or weeks preparing the CSV import file manually.
-All it takes is to configure a few basic settings — a process that should take no more than ten minutes.
-After that, the LitExtension tool will automatically run the migration for you!
+All it takes is to configure a few basic settings – a process that should take no more than ten minutes.
+After that, the LitExtension tool will automatically run the WooCommerce import variable products for you!

 To transition your store with ease (given that the data requirements are not overly complex), you just need to follow three easy steps: